Boreas618/MIPS32-Pipeline/README.md

 # Introduction
 This project helps you to get started with Loongson Cup.
+However, this tutorial is not as detailed as the original software lab.
-However, most of the knowledge should be learned by yourself.
+Most of the knowledge should be learned by yourself.

 Please use **Linux** system.
 You can use either a virtual machine or docker.
 The following tutorial is based on Ubuntu 22.04.